RickyBaca28/Fig-It/README.md

 # Goal-Tracker
-A personnel project to learn new frameworks
+A personnel project to practice web development and learn new frameworks/tools

 ## How to run app
 ```